Phuluso/Technical_Interview_PN_202402/Scenarios/System/SystemDesign/Answer.md

 By centralising requests through an API Gateway, the client is relieved of the burden of engaging with several, potentially different microservices.

+The analysis and design should be documented including its artifects and centralized for reference.

 # Implementation
 This phase is focused on turning the design of the system into a working software solution.